BrockDSL/Python_2.0_Workshop/README.md

 ## Exercises

-1. The Basics of Python
+1. Importing Libraries
-1. Text Analysis with Scrabble
+1. Data analysis using Pandas and Matplotlib